Does Fashion Really Equal Waste?

 So what can you and I do at home to do our best to help lower these heart-wrenching statistics?
 Following in the lead of many before me, one of my favourite things to do with old, broken, or out of fashion clothes is to re-style or revamp them.
 Despite my incredibly limited ability in arts and crafts, upcycling clothes comes not only with the fun of spending time doing something creative with your own two hands but also with the satisfaction that you have saved just one more piece of clothing from a landfill.

+Examples of personal projects I have taken on in the past include this pair of shorts.
 What started as a pair of baggy, unflattering jeans turned into a fun piece for the summer, simply by cutting off the legs to the desired length, roughing up the hems for that ‘distressed look,’ and taking some fabric paint to paint on a design of my choice.
-While I decided to paint a sub-par rendition of cowhide, you could paint flowers, stars, or a duplicate of Leonardo’s
+While I decided to paint a sub-par rendition of cowhide, you could paint flowers, stars, or a duplicate of Leonardo’s Mona Lisa, if you so desire.

 Recently, I rediscovered a denim skirt in my closet I had adored in my early teenage years that I had not worn in a while due to the zipper being broken.
 Instead of throwing it away, however, I tore away the back panel using scissors and a lot of diligence, tore holes in the back using a wine bottle opener, and used an old shoelace to create a tie back denim top.
 Not ideal for the impending Scottish winter but extremely ideal if you're looking to recreate Britney Spears’ 2001 full denim red carpet look (if you know, you know).